Last updated on 28th February 2022

 This seriously fluid animated video from Sndbox is a seamless example of what can be achieved using just a limited colour palette, line drawn graphics, some well-placed music and simple narration.
 And although this video is only tangentially related to cryptocurrency itself (and Bitcoin in particular), it is a useful exposition of blockchain technology and the opportunities available to other businesses wishing to utilise such technology for security.
 Aimed primarily at the creative industries, Sndbox proposes blockchain as an alternative, decentralised way of conducting business.

-This seemingly independent explainer video effort from Nintoons is startling; not least because it only has 2,000 views despite its relative quality.
+This seemingly independent explainer video effort from Nintoons is startling; not least because it only has just over 3,000 views despite its relative quality.
 The close relationship between cryptocurrency and certain underground online and forum communities is alluded to cleverly through its use of manga-style animation.
 The video also does a good job of introducing viewers to the basics of what cryptocurrency actually is as well as giving a brief overview of its history, benefits and potential pitfalls.

 9. Thor Token